College Scholarships Dealing with Sickle Cell Anemia

 Start Saving Money This Semester

-Sickle cell disease is a hereditary blood disorder where an individual's red blood cells die prematurely and the body can't replace them fast enough.
+Sickle cell disease is a hereditary blood disorder that causes individual red blood cells to die prematurely, so that the body can’t replace them fast enough.
 Anemia is the term used to describe the shortage of red blood cells.
 People of Mediterranean, Saudi Arabian, Latin American, African, and Indian heritage are most likely to develop the disease.

 Kermit B. Nash Academic Scholarship

-One scholarship in the amount of $5,000.00 per year is awarded; monies are payable for up to four years of study.
-US citizens (permanent residents only) diagnosed with sickle cell disease and planning on attending a four-year college program are eligible to apply.
+One scholarship worth $5,000.00 is awarded annually, which is renewable for up to four years of study.
+US citizens (permanent residents only) diagnosed with sickle cell disease and enrolled in four-year college programs are eligible to apply.

-The recipient of this scholarship will attend the National Convention (airfare and one night's hotel accommodation will be provided) to accept their award.
-He or she will also deliver a brief presentation at the Convention.
+Recipients of this scholarship attend the National Convention (airfare and one night’s hotel accommodation will be provided) to accept the award.
+Winners are also asked to prepare and deliver a brief presentation at the Convention.

 The International Association of Sickle Cell Nurse and Physicians Assistants, Inc.

-The Association offers $500.00 scholarships to individuals diagnosed with sickle cell who has either already enrolled in or been accepted to a post-secondary institution (trade school, college, or university).
-All applicants for this assistance are required to be sponsored by an active member of the organization.
+The Association offers $500.00 scholarships to individuals diagnosed with Sickle Cell, who have either enrolled, or been accepted at a post-secondary institution (trade school, college, or university).
+Successful applicants for this assistance are each sponsored by an active member of the organization.

-Applicants will be evaluated based on their GPA, financial need, and participation in extracurricular activities at school and in the community.
-Download the application.
+Applicants will be evaluated based on individual GPA performance, level of financial need demonstrated, and level of participation in extracurricular activities and community service.
+Applications are available online, at the Association website.

 The Sickle Cell Disease Foundation of California Scott Zuniga Memorial Scholarship Fund

-Persons with sickle cell disease who live in Ventura, Riverside, Orange, Los Angeles, or San Bernardino Counties are eligible to apply for assistance from this Fund.
+Individuals afflicted with sickle cell disease who live in Ventura, Riverside, Orange, Los Angeles, or San Bernardino Counties are eligible to apply for assistance from the Zuniga Fund.
+Successful applicant earn awards valued between $250.00-$500.00, based on demonstrated need and available funding.

 The Sickle Cell Disease Association of Illinois

-The Association provides scholarship funds to Illinois residents diagnosed with sickle cell disease.
-Monies are disbursed based on an applicant's financial need.
+The Illinois Chapter of the Association provides scholarship funding for Illinois residents diagnosed with sickle cell disease.
+Scholarships are disbursed based on an each applicant’s financial need, and the total cost of attending college.

 Ohio Sickle Cell and Health Association

-A scholarship fund has been set up to assist post-secondary students diagnosed with sickle cell disease.
-Students wishing to attend a technical school, college or university are eligible to apply for funding to assist with the cost of tuition, books, living expenses, and legal/medical plans.
+An Ohio scholarship fund has been set up to assist post-secondary students within the state diagnosed with sickle cell disease.
+Students attending technical schools, community colleges and four-year universities are eligible to apply for scholarships that pay costs associated with tuition, books, living expenses, and legal/medical plans.